universal-accessCreating accessible PDFs in LaTeX

 chevron-rightAre there any tools that can help verify that my document is accessible?hashtag

 Yes, there are several external tools, including veraPDFarrow-up-right, that can validate PDF/A parts and conformance levels.
-Additionally, you can use a tool such as WebAIMarrow-up-right to calculate the contrast ratio between two colors.
+Ensure that the tool you use understands tagged PDFs.

 chevron-rightAre the packages in my Overleaf project compatible with these features?hashtag